CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/darkminions.md

  - If using the minimum number of creatures requirement (i.e., in the Council of Lorien tournament rules) for a starting play deck, each agent only counts as half a creature.
  - The total of the mind attributes of all of your agents in your play deck and sideboard may not exceed 36.

 An agent is always located at a site.
-Once an agent has been revealed _or_ has moved to a site 1hat is not one of its home sites, one of your site cards must be used for this purpose.
+Once an agent has been revealed _or_ has moved to a site that is not one of its home sites, one of your site cards must be used for this purpose.
 A face-up agent's site card must always be face-up.
 Agents move and operate alone (i.e., they do not move and operate in "companies").

 Each agent is unique—all normal rules apply.
 If a specific agent is in play face-up and a second, identical agent is turned face-up (i.e., it is revealed), the second agent is immediately discarded.